AshviniLondhe/Angular-Project/README.md

-## Angular PrimeNG CRUD Application with ngx-charts
+## Angular CRUD Application with  PrimeNG Table And ngx-charts
-This Angular application demonstrates CRUD operations using PrimeNG components and displays data dynamically in a bar chart using ngx-charts.
+This Angular application demonstrates CRUD operations using PrimeNG Table and displays data dynamically in a bar chart using ngx-charts.

 ## Prerequisites